 Of course, I couldn’t help but tinker with the original recipe.
 I simplified the veggies a bit and divided them across two pans for maximum caramelization.
 Then I added some black beans for protein, and discovered that Monterey Jack produces an infinitely better end result than cheddar does.

-I wasn’t really sure what to call this one—Mexican casserole?
+I wasn’t really sure what to call this recipe—Mexican casserole?
 Enchilada casserole?
 Stacked enchiladas?
-I’m leaning toward enchilada casserole at the moment, even though this recipe calls for salsa instead of enchilada sauce.
+I’m leaning toward “enchilada casserole recipe,” even though this recipe calls for salsa instead of enchilada sauce.
 I tried it with both, but it’s easier to make and turns out better with salsa.

 - ½ medium head of cauliflower, cut into ½-inch chunks